 The “Science” section of trailism will try to address the goals above.
-In a word, “sustainability”– sustainability for other species, the trail itself, and perhaps our own species if you consider the physical and mental health benefits of trails.
+In a word, “sustainability”– sustainability for other species, the trail itself, and perhaps our own species if you consider the physical and mental health benefits of trails, including safer trails.

 My scientific trail focus has been on the math or physics end.
 Bringing a little more depth to the field interests me, so I try do that.
 I am especially interested in mountain bike design where soil retention can be pushed to its limits for exhilarating experiences.

 The future of trail science